Blog

 Maintaining the Playground

-Beyond maintaining the equipment itself, it can be helpful to have regular events to care for the playground and the park around it.
-For example, you might consider holding community cleanup days, during which neighbors and members of the community come out to pick up litter, clean their playground and take care of any trees or landscaping around it.
+• Hold community cleanup days: Beyond maintaining the equipment itself, it can be helpful to have regular events to care for the playground and the park around it.
 Community days will help people continue to feel connected to their park and the playground you’ve built.